ruslanlap/palette-creator/README.md

 ## 🌟 Acknowledgments

-- 🎨 Frappé color scheme inspiration from beautiful 😍 Cattpuccin theme.
+- 🎨 Frappé color scheme inspiration from the beautiful 😍 Catppuccin theme.
 - 🖼️ PIL library for image processing
 - 📐 SVG standard for vector graphics